Military veteran suspected of killing 1 woman, injuring 4 others in Atlanta medical facility is captured. Here's how the hourslong manhunt unfolded

 "Our hearts are with her family, friends, and colleagues as they remember her and grieve this tragic loss," CDC spokesperson Benjamin Haynes said.

-The surviving victims were brought to the nearby Grady Memorial Hospital -- Atlanta's only Level 1 trauma center.
+The surviving victims were taken to the nearby Grady Memorial Hospital -- Atlanta's only Level 1 trauma center.

 Three of the women arrived to the hospital in critical condition and had to undergo surgery, while the fourth was in stable condition, the hospital said in a statement.